apache/carbondata/docs/sdk-guide.md

 * c. local_dictionary_threshold -- positive value, default is 10000
 * d. local_dictionary_enable -- true / false.
 Default is false
 * e. sort_columns -- comma separated column. "c1,c2".
 Default all dimensions are sorted.
+                     If empty string "" is passed.
+No columns are sorted
 * j. sort_scope -- "local_sort", "no_sort", "batch_sort". default value is "local_sort"
 * k. long_string_columns -- comma separated string columns which are more than 32k length.
 *                           default value is null.